outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - examples of functions that are sub-optimal for a task but get it done (or appear to do so) without immediately invalidating side effects
         - an approximation method isnt as useful as a correct method built on cross-interface understanding
-        - attacking a known security vuln by deploying a code fix doesnt address the problem of identifying/preventing vulns automatically or identifying/preventing hackers from having/using reasons to hack
+        - attacking a known security vuln by deploying a code fix specific to that vuln doesnt address the problem of identifying/preventing vulns automatically or identifying/preventing hackers from having/using reasons to hack
-        - playing whack-a-mole doesnt address the causative problems of a conflict between agent intents & a lack of coexistence/cooperating/coordination structures
+        - playing whack-a-mole with exploit structures & exploitative agents doesnt address the causative problems of a conflict between agent intents & a lack of coexistence/cooperating/coordination structures
         - paying ransomware hackers as a 'recover lost data' function doesnt address the related problems of risks like that they wont or cant return data or will return it in error (partial/unusable) state & common hacker intents like making money rather than fixing problems and the incentive to move on to next victim or next scam rather than helping victims without ability to enforce data recovery

     - what generates understanding? specific interface concepts integrated into the solution, with examples showing understanding (of interface components like interactions/systems in general, & of the problem space), like: